 I was lucky.
 In 2008 I was fortunate to present my first paper to Joe Labuz, then editor of ASCE’s Journal of Geotechnical and Geoenvironmental Engineering.
 Joe had the technical knowledge and self-confidence to override a negative recommendation from one of his reviewers, realizing that this reviewer knew nothing about dynamical systems theory.
 Joe also took me up on my suggestion to have the paper reviewed by a professor of applied mathematics–the results of that mathematician’s review turned out to be worth their weight in gold.

-This anonymous mathematician validated my phenomenological model, but said that while two hundred years ago such a model might suffice, today the bar was higher, and that I really needed to find the physical basis of my phenomenological model.
-For this review, I owe Joe Labuz a big thank you because prior to Joe’s feedback I had been quite unaware of the need to drive my phenomenological model down to its underlying physical basis, obvious though it now seems in hindsight.
-Sure enough, even though initially I was convinced it would be impossible for me to find the physical basis of my model, two years later, because I had been primed for it by Joe’s feedback, the physical basis presented itself.
+This anonymous mathematician validated my model, but said that while two hundred years ago such a model might suffice, today the bar was higher–that what I had was really a phenomenological model (a concept I didn’t understand when I first saw this in the review), and that I really needed to find the physical basis of my phenomenological model.
+For this review, I owe Joe Labuz a big thank you because prior to Joe’s feedback I had been quite unaware of neither what a pheonomenological model was nor the need to drive a phenomenological model down to its underlying physical basis, obvious though it now all seems in hindsight (hindsight makes all things seem “obvious”).
+Sure enough, even though initially I was convinced it would be impossible for me to find the physical basis of my model, two years later, because I had been primed for it by Joe’s feedback, the physical basis presented itself to me.

 In general, the reaction from the academic community has been, with the exception of a few “stalwarts,” one of “stunned silence” or perhaps more accurately I should say, “studied silence.”
 The history of science shows that this reaction, unfortunately, is to be expected.
 As Max Planck said wryly: “A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it.”